-These features help Contentful customers unify content tools isolated across their enterprise into an authoring hub, solving three critical problems.
+These features help Contentful customers unify content tools that are isolated across their enterprise into an authoring hub, solving three critical problems.
 First, content creators can now produce all their content — blogs and landing pages, in-app announcements and support resources, personalized content and event microsites — in one place.
 Second, teams can embed third-party tools and data-backed insights directly in their authoring environment.

 Finally, developers can easily deliver content across all digital channels and customer touchpoints.
 By building an integrated authoring hub, organizations have a scalable way to create, optimize and deliver content across their projects.

-The traditional rich text editor is universally loved for its intuitive, point-and-click interface and we include it on our list of default editing widgets.
+The traditional rich text editor is universally loved for its intuitive, point-and-click interface.
+We include it on our list of default editing widgets.
 The Contentful implementation of the rich text concept, however, comes with a number of additional capabilities.

 Developers can breathe a sigh of relief.
 Content created in the rich text field retains its structured format, making it easy to deliver to any screen.
 Rich text — coupled with a well-designed content model — gives editors full creative freedom over their work.
 In addition to writing a copy, they can now more easily embed media, add signup forms (e.g. from Marketo), insert A/B experiments (e.g. from Optimizely) and work with dynamic text.
 A recent talk from Jesse Pinho, senior frontend engineer at Clue, offers an interesting case study of the many possibilities enabled by the rich text editor